-If you google bone broth, you’ll find hundreds of different definitions and recipes: You’ll find people who say it has healed them of many ailments, you’ll find sceptics, you’ll find people who swear by the bone broth diet and you’ll find chefs who say they’ve been using it for years, but it seems that slow-cooked bones in water goes by many names.
+You’d think it would be easy to find out, but it seems that this simple act of slow-cooking bones in water goes by many names.
+If you google it, you’ll find hundreds of different definitions and recipes from chicken stock to bone soup.
+You’ll find those who say it has healed them of many ailments to those who are more sceptical.
+You’ll find people who swear by the bone broth diet and you’ll find chefs who have been using it for many years.
+So what exactly is it?

 SO IS IT ESPECIALLY HEALTHY OR GOOD FOR YOU?